 Float the Smith River

-The Smith River is one of the hidden gems of Montana’s waterways.
+The Smith River is one of thea lesser-known spot of Montana’s waterways.
 Winding your way through the scenic landscapes marked by limestone canyon cliffs, lush forests, and open meadows.
 And if you’re into fishing, you’ll love the trout opportunities here.

 However, due to its sheer popularity and the aim to keep the river pristine, you’ll need a permit.
 Montana Fish, Wildlife & Parks handles these through a lottery system, so you might want to mark mid-February on your calendar for the application deadline.